wileyzhu/Airbnb/README.md

 	•	reviews-2.csv
 	•	neighbourhoods.geojson

-These are standard Airbnb datasets for London, preprocessed for use.
+These are standard Airbnb datasets for London, preprocessed for analysis.

 Author

-Created by [Wiley Zhu] as part of a data analytics project on the London Airbnb market.
+Created by Wiley Zhu as part of a data analytics project on the London Airbnb market.

+---

+Let me know if you'd like me to auto-generate the `requirements.txt` from your code as well.